I pioneered the first night-ops Astronaut Training Class at NASA's MRMDF

 My Artistic Creation of a Near Earth Asteroid

 When it was time for a change, I accepted a job as an aerospace project manager near Lucerne in Switzerland working for maxon motor, a company that has and still is providing most of the small electromechanical actuators used on all of JPLs Martian rovers.
+And yes, for reasons I never quite figured out, maxon motor is not capitalized.

-A prototype of one of the actuators slated to fly to Mars in 2022 on the Rosalind Franklin rover.
+A prototype of one of the actuators slated to fly to Mars in 2028 on the Rosalind Franklin rover.

 While on business travel in Italy, I learned about Honeybee Robotics in California and their out of this world exploration systems like drills and sampling systems used for planetary science missions such as space mining and in-situ resource utilization.